-Black people around the world have been privy to fascism that restricted their movement throughout history.
-Be it during apartheid in South Africa, in the maligned Chocolate City in Guangzhou, or within Jim Crow America, preventing black people from traveling has historically been used as a tool of oppression.
-But just as we’re finally entering onto the world scene en masse and getting passports in record numbers, 2020 brings us COVID-19 and grounds us all once more.
+Black people around the world have had their movement restricted throughout history.
+Be it during apartheid in South Africa, in the maligned Chocolate City in Guangzhou, or within Jim Crow America, preventing Black people from traveling has historically been used as a tool of oppression.

 1. Bessie Coleman